zpm-zsh/zpm/README.md

 ## Upgrade

-Run `zpm upgrade` for upgrading, or run `zpm upgrade some-plugin` if you want upgrade this plugin
+Run `zpm upgrade` for upgrading, or run `zpm upgrade some-plugin` if you want upgrade one of plugins